-\2: On both sides
+^{2:} On both sides

 Condition Probable cause Corrective action Vibration, shock and shimmy of steering Improper tire pressure.
 Adjust. wheel.
 Imbalance and deformation of road wheel.
-Correct the imbalance or replace.
+Correct the imbal- ance or replace.
 Vibration: Loose connection of the serration parts and wear of each part of linkage cause vibration of front wheels and, steering wheel Unevenly worn tire or insufficient tightening of wheel nuts.
 Replace or tighten. vibration.
 This is very noticeable when travelling on rough road.
 Improperly adjusted or worn front wheel bearing.
 Adjust or tighten.
-Charles When the front subsole and travalling Faulty wheel alignment.
-Adjust.
-Shock : When the front wheels are travelling on bumpy roads, the play of the steering Worn lower arm bushings.
+Shock: When the front wheels are travelling Faulty wheel alignment.
+Adjust. on bumpy roads, the play of the steering Worn lower arm bushings.
 Replace. linkage is transmitted to the steering wheel.
 This is especially noticeable when travelling Insufficiently tightened steering gear housing.
 Retighten. on rough road.
 Wear of steering linkage.
 Replace faulty parts.
 Shimmy: Abnormal vibration of the front Worn suspension ball joint.
 Replace. suspension system and the whole steering linkage, which occurs at specific speeds.
 Excessive backlash due to improper adjustment of the steering gear box.
 Adjust correctly.
 Damaged idler arm.
 Replace.
 Worn column bearing, weakened column bearing spring, or loose clamp.
-Replace or retighten.
-Malfucntion of shock absorber (inside the strut) or loose installation bolts.
-Replace or retighten.
-Imbalance of car level.
-Correct the imbalance.
+Replace or retighten Malfuention of shock absorber (inside the strut) or loose installation bolts.
+Replace or retighten Imbalance of car level.
+Correct the imbal ance.
 Car pulls to right or left.
-When driving with hands off the steering Improper tire pressure or insufficient tightening of wheel nuts.
+When driving with hands off the steering Improper tire pressure or insufficient tight- ening of wheel nuts.
 Adjust or tighten. wheel on a flat road, the car gently swerves to right or left.
 Difference in wear and tear of right and left tire treads.
 Replace tires.
-Note: A faulty rear suspension may also be the cause of this problem and, therefore, Incorrect adjustment or abrasion of front wheel bearing.
+Note: A faulty rear suspension may also be the cause of this problem and, therefore, Incorrect adjustment or abrasiou of front wheel bearing.
 Adjust or replace. see also Section RA.
 Collapsed or twisted front spring.
 Replace.
 Incorrect wheel alignment.
 Adjust.
 Incorrect brake adjustment (binding).
 Adjust.
 Worn rubber bushings for lower arm and tension rod.
 Replace.
 Deformed steering linkage and lower arm and tension rod.
-Replace. - Imbalance of car level.
-Correct the imbalance.
+Replace.
+Imbalance of car level.
+Correct the imbal